Techno-animism: Background and history

 The practice of instilling human and spiritual characteristics into physical objects has always been part of the Shinto religion.
-Deities in the Shinto religion often symbolizes objects of the physical world and their statues often take human forms.
+Deities in the Shinto religion often symbolize objects of the physical world and their statues often take human forms.
 With these practices, people form tighter bonds with physical objects.
 In Japanese culture, the interaction between humans and non-human objects is critical to the harmonious coexistence of humans and nature.
 A prime example of this type of interaction is that before meals, Japanese people always say "itadakimasu" which expresses gratitude for the ingredients of the meal may it be animals or plants.

 Techno-animism builds upon the practices of the Shinto religion by instilling human and spiritual characteristics into technology.
 As for representation, techno-animism is often embodied in the engineering design of objects and the way that people interact with those objects.
 In a larger social context, Techno-animism provides a means for technology to be integrated into the human society because new technology can always be instilled with traditional values.